Nowadays, people in industrialized nations spend 90% of their time indoors: these lifestyle habits have an impact on our health.

 device, integrating it into company location and access control systems.

-BLE beacons are the reference enabling technology for implementing Indoor Navigation solutions inside buildings.
+Bluetooth LE beacons are the reference enabling technology for implementing Indoor Navigation solutions inside buildings.

 Thanks to the signal from the nearby beacons, it is possible to locate the user's smartphone via dedicated apps.

 In the field of Smart Buildings it is essential to provide Indoor Navigation solutions on smartphones.
 It becomes

 possible for users to use an easy and intuitive tool that allows them to find a path inside the building (to reach an outpatient

 clinic in a hospital, a room in a museum, a meeting room in an office,. ..) or use contextualized content.
 For building managers it is